CharlieLaver/dynamodb-lambdas/README.md

 ## Logic
 * To prevent the risk of a XSS attack, I will remove any special characters from the users input (where they are not needed) before inserting into the database.
 * Always save the request data, after it has been validated.
-* I can save any errors to an column in the db, where they can be fetched and displayed on the table.
+* I can save any errors to a column in the db, where they can be fetched and displayed on the table.